 The minerals used in MagnaPool® are not chemically equivalent to traditional pool salt.
 The hygroscopic nature of magnesium chloride means that when it is added to the pool, it doesn’t deliver the same level of salinity.
-Whereas salt delivers 1:1 ratio of salinity, magnesium delivers only 0.7:1, therefore more is required.
+Whereas salt delivers a 1:1 ratio of salinity, magnesium delivers only 0.7:1, therefore more is required.
 As a rule of thumb, 7 bags of MagnaPool® is equivalent to 5 bags of salt.
 2. The MagnaPool® minerals in the bag have clumped together into a solid block, can I still use them?

 Yes.
 This usually indicates the minerals have been exposed to air and moisture.
 The minerals are still fine to be used but will take longer to dissolve.
 Be sure to monitor and brush minerals around the pool as they dissolve to avoid a high concentration of minerals in one place.
 It’s good practice to let your pump run for at least 8 hours after adding minerals to the water to sufficiently circulate the minerals through the pool.

 Don't stress, this is completely normal during the start-up process as the minerals reach equilibrium with the water.
 It will usually dissipate within a few hours or sometimes overnight with the pump running.
 This froth can sometimes leave a white residue along the waterline which can be easily wiped clean.

 This can be caused by a concentration of minerals that have settled on the bottom of the pool due to insufficient circulation after dosing the minerals.
 Ensure your pump runs for a minimum of 8 hours after adding your MagnaPool® minerals.
 If you are still seeing stains on your pool floor, try adding an all-in-one stain remover.